stephenjude/paystack-lite/README.md

 ```

 ## Usage
-Paystack-lite make use of `@paystack` blade directive for popup checkout form
+Paystack-lite make use of blade directive to abstract away all javascript configurations for setting up paystack checkout forms.
-and `@paystackembeded(amount, 'callback', 'email')` for emebeded checkout form.

-### @paystack popup example
+### Paystack Popup Example
 Include the Blade Directive (`@paystack`) somewhere in your template before your main application JavaScript is loaded.

-The `@paystack` blade driective creates  `payWithPaystack(amount, email, meta, onPaymentCompleted, onPaymentCancelled)` JavaScript helper which takes five parameters. the amount, customer email, meta data, callback for payment completed and callback when checkout form is closed.
+The `@paystack` blade directive creates  `payWithPaystack(amount, email, meta, onPaymentCompleted, onPaymentCancelled)` JavaScript helper which takes five parameters. the amount, customer email, meta data, callback for payment completed and callback when checkout form is closed.

 ```js